daiphuongngo/World-Sales-Analysis-Hadoop-Hive-HDFS-Zeppelin-Spark-SQL-Scala-Tableau-PowerBI/README.md

 ![Q12](https://user-images.githubusercontent.com/70437668/139509090-ac994010-86a9-4954-b104-1680483bf250.png)

+The correlations between these fields between Regions were the same.
+Europe and Sub-Saharan Africa gained the highest figures in all 3 fields while North America, Australia & Oceania's fields were significantly low.

-### 13. The customer is in the process of opening up a new store an they are looking at the best location to do so, they need to see the avg profit in each region as a percentage (pie chart) compared to other regions, please use both views created to demonstrate answer also point out the region where it is most profitable.
+### 13. The customer is planning to open up a new store and searching for the best location for it, they need to see the Average Profit in each Region as a percentage (Pie chart) compared to other Regions

+Now I will use both views created to plot the Pie chart and also point out the region where it is most profitable.

 ```
 %spark2.sql
 SELECT a.Region, AVG(Total_Profit)